 I had four kids within six years.
-The clothes in my closet range from size 4 to size 14.
+The clothes in my closet range from size four to size fourteen.
 Over the years and in between pregnancies, I have gone through different stages of fitness goals.
 There were times I had to do the Couch-to-5K program just to be able to jog again.
-There was also a time where I entered a mini-Triathlon simply because I knew I could do it… and I won third place.
+There was also a time where I entered a mini-triathlon simply because I knew I could do it . . . and I won third place.
 My fitness goals change depending on babies, my job, and deployment cycles.
 But I know my body, and I know what I am capable of.
 When I get behind on fitness, the important thing is to set goals that will challenge me without seeming unattainable.

 Many of us have met some version of a super-mom who has multiple kids, a slender body, and runs marathons in her spare time.
 But if that isn’t where you are, then don’t bother trying to be that person.
 Be yourself.
 Then strive to be a stronger version of yourself.